 The Gift of Experiences—and Gratitude

 Even more than material objects is the opportunity to spend time and share experiences with those you love.
-Memberships to the local aquarium, or zoo all make lasting gifts, as does a special day or afternoon adventure with a friend or family member.
+A day trip to a sledding hill, a box of materials for a baking project, or a membership to the local zoo all make lasting gifts.
 The gift of time and presence, when all is said and done, is truly the best gift of all.